Sukhoi Su-47: Maneuverability

 The Su-47 has extremely high agility at subsonic speeds, enabling the aircraft to alter its angle of attack and its flight path very quickly while retaining maneuverability in supersonic flight.

 The forward-swept wings give the Su-47 an unconventional appearance.
 The inner portion of the wing generates a substantial part of the lift.
 This lift is not restricted by wingtip stall, and the lift-induced wingtip vortex generation is thus reduced.
 The aileron remain effective at the highest angles of attack, and controllability of the aircraft is retained even in the event of airflow separating from the remainder of the wings' surface.

 A disadvantage of such a forward-swept wing design is that it twists when under load, resulting in greater stress on the wing than occurs with a similar straight or aft-swept wing.
 This requires the wing be designed to twist as it bends—opposite to the geometric twisting.
 This is done by the use of composite wing skins laid-up to twist.
 The aircraft was initially limited to Mach 1.6.
 Because the forward sweep was primarily beneficial at transonic speed while losing out to aft-swept wing at supersonic speed, it was not pursued further.

 Thrust vectoring

 The thrust vectoring (with PFU engine modification) of ±20° at 30°/second in pitch and yaw was intended to support the agility gained by other aspects of the design.

-Stealth
+Status since cancellation

-According to some sources, the Su-47 was treated with radar absorbent material (RAM) in order to reduce its radar signature.
-However, the airframe itself has no specific features characteristic of true stealth aircraft that would more significantly reduce its radar cross-section.
+The Su‑47 Berkut was last seen publicly in August 2019 at the MAKS‑2019 air show in Zhukovsky, Russia.
+This was its first appearance since MAKS‑2007, making it a rare and unexpected sighting.